Citi Bike: Payment

 As of July 2025, annual membership costs $219.99, or $18.33 per month.
 A reduced-fare pass is available to New York City Housing Authority residents who are 16 or older, members of selected credit unions, or recipients of SNAP benefits.
 Citibank card holders receive a 10% discount when purchasing annual memberships through the Citi Bike website.
 Annual pass members receive a key and can make trips of up to 45 minutes without added charge, after which they pay a fee for each additional 15 minutes.

 Initially, both daily and weekday passes were sold at Citi Bike docking stations.
 As of July 2025, Citi Bike a day pass, costing $25 and allows unlimited 30 minute rides, and a single ride pass for $4.99, also limited to 30 minutes.
 For every minute past the 30 minute limit, riders are charged $0.38/min for every minute thereafter.
 The 8.875% New York State sales tax is added to the cost of all passes.
+Trips on electric bikes cost an additional fee per minute, though members pay discounted rates.
 Day pass users pay an additional fee if they upgrade to an electric bike.

+All payments are by credit card; Wageworks and Transitchek prepaid commuter cards are not accepted, as bike sharing programs do not qualify as eligible commuting expenses under US tax law.
 The Lyft Pink All Access subscription, which costs $199 per year, launched in August 2021 and also allows passholders to make unlimited Citi Bike trips.
-Pink All Access Subscribers are also allowed to ride up to 45 minutes and are charged a reduced amount of $0.25/min for every minute thereafter as of July 2025.
+Pink All Access Subscribers are also allowed to ride up to 45 minutes and are charged a reduced amount of $0.25 per minute for every minute thereafter as of July 2025.
+Transportation Alternatives has called for city employees to be given free Citi Bike memberships, and for discounted memberships to be given to seniors and high school students aged 16 and over.

-Trips on electric bikes cost an additional fee per minute, though members pay discounted rates.

-All payments are by credit card; Wageworks and Transitchek prepaid commuter cards are not accepted, as bike sharing programs do not qualify as eligible commuting expenses under US tax law.